eclipse-kuksa/kuksa-android-sdk/README.md

 *build.gradle*
 ```
-implementation(org.eclipse.kuksa:kuksa-sdk:<VERSION>)
+implementation("org.eclipse.kuksa:kuksa-sdk:<VERSION>")
 ```

 The latest release version can be seen [here](https://github.com/eclipse-kuksa/kuksa-android-sdk/releases).

+Snapshot builds are also available (but of course less stable): [Package view](https://github.com/eclipse-kuksa/kuksa-android-sdk/packages/1986280/versions)

 See the [Quickstart guide](https://github.com/eclipse-kuksa/kuksa-android-sdk/tree/main/docs/QUICKSTART.md) for additional integration options.

 ### GitHub packages

-The Kuksa SDK is currently uploaded to GitHub packages where an authentication is needed to download the dependency.
+The Kuksa SDK is currently uploaded to [GitHub packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages) where an authentication is needed to download the dependency.
-It is recommended to not check these information into your version control.

 ```
 maven {